bthanhtung/bthanhtung/README.md

-_**Optimism is the faith that leads to achievement.
-Nothing can be done without hope and confidence.**_
+_**So then, the relationship of self to other is the complete realization that loving yourself is impossible without loving everything defined as other than yourself.**_

-Helen Keller
+Alan Watts